KxSystems/docs/docs/ref/dotz.md

 !!! warning "Callbacks"

-    When called inside a `.z.p?` callback it is the IP address of the client session, not the current session.
+    When invoked inside a `.z.p?` callback via a TCP/IP connection, it is the IP address of the client session, not the current session.

+    When invoked via a Unix Domain Socket, it is 0.

 ## `.z.ac` (HTTP auth from cookie)